jvel07/dnn_embeddings_pytorch/README.md

-# DNN Embeddings
+# DNN Embeddings for Speech
 Extraction of DNN embeddings from utterances using PyTorch.

 This is a project under constant development.
-The main objective of it is to use DNN to extract meaningful representations of frame-level audio features such as MFCCs, FBANKS, MelSpecs.
+The main objective of it is to use DNNs to extract meaningful representations of frame-level audio features such as MFCCs, FBANKS, MelSpecs.
+We will try some types of DNNs for thispurpose.
+For example, the one used to extract x-vector embeddings, which is based on this [paper](https://www.danielpovey.com/files/2018_icassp_xvectors.pdf).
+Also, we will try different CNNS.
+And attention networks too.
+Here we will describe how to train a DNN that can be employed to extract x-vectors.
-The requirements to run are:
+The libraries required are:

 - torch
 - numpy